-C. The Associate Dean of the Faculty (diversity and faculty affairs)
+C. The Associate Dean of the Faculty for Recruitment and Academic Personnel (Faculty Affairs)

-The Associate Dean of the Faculty (diversity and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty for tenure-track and contingent appointments (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs); overseeing diversity and inclusion initiatives; conferring with the Faculty Development Committee on sabbatical leaves and making recommendations to the Dean of the Faculty/Vice President for Academic Affairs regarding faculty and curriculum development, and the administration of all interdisciplinary programs.
+The Associate Dean of the Faculty for Recruitment and Academic Personnel (Faculty Affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: faculty recruitment, liaison with the NTT faculty union, liaison with Chairs and Program Directors, and liaison with Academic Administrative Assistants.

-The Director of the Center for Leadership, Teaching, and Learning, the Director of Civic Engagement and the Director of the Bridge Experience report to the Associate Dean of the Faculty (diversity and faculty affairs).
+The Director of Civic Engagement reports to the Associate Dean of the Faculty for Recruitment and Academic Personnel (Faculty Affairs).

-D. The Associate Dean of the Faculty (infrastructure, sponsored research and faculty affairs)
+D. The Associate Dean of the Faculty for Development, Research, and Infrastructure (Faculty Affairs)

-The Associate Dean of the Faculty (infrastructure, sponsored research and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, overseeing third-year reviews, Watermark Faculty Success, and faculty workload reports; working with ATC and PC in their deliberations of promotion and tenure cases and consulting with ATC and PC on other personnel matters as needed; assisting with visas and immigration-related issues for faculty members; and overseeing infrastructure and space/safety issues.
+The Associate Dean of the Faculty for Development, Research, and Infrastructure (Faculty Affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: faculty development; diversity and inclusion initiatives; Title IX and anti-harassment/bias; infrastructure (space and safety); support for capital requests and start-up funds; tenure-track personnel cases; research compliance; and institutional point of contact for health and environmental safety matters.

-The Director of Sponsored Research, the Director of Academic Safety, and the Director of Building Operations for the BTCIS and Associate Director of Environmental Health report to the Associate Dean of the Faculty (infrastructure, sponsored research and faculty affairs).
+The Director of the Center for Leadership, Teaching, and Learning; the Director of Sponsored Research; the Director of Environmental Health and Academic Safety; and the Director of Building Operations for the BTCIS and Associate Director of Environmental Health report to the Associate Dean of the Faculty for Development, Research, and Infrastructure (Faculty Affairs).

-E. The Associate Dean of the Faculty (student academic affairs)
+E. The Associate Dean of the Faculty for Academic Operations and Student Academic Affairs

-The Associate Dean of the Faculty (student academic affairs), appointed by the Dean of the Faculty/Vice President for Academic Affairs, is responsible for matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which typically include matters relating to the development and implementation of the academic program, especially as it relates to students.
-The Associate Dean of the Faculty (student academic affairs) addresses questions regarding academic policy, academic integrity, curriculum development, and aspects of academic advising, student grants, and experiential learning.
+The Associate Dean of the Faculty for Academic Operations and Student Academic Affairs, appointed by the Dean of the Faculty/Vice President for Academic Affairs, is responsible for matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which typically include matters relating to the development and implementation of the academic program, including Department, Program, and Office budgeting within Academic Affairs.
+The Associate Dean of the Faculty for Academic Operations and Student Academic Affairs addresses questions regarding academic policies and procedures, academic integrity, and aspects of enrollment management related to the academic achievement and persistence of students.

-The Registrar, the Director of the First-Year Experience, the Director of Academic Advising, the Director of the Off-Campus Study and Exchange Program, the Director of the Opportunity Program, the Director of Moore Documentary Studies Collaborative, the Director of the Writing Center, and the Student Academic Development Coordinator report directly to the Associate Dean of the Faculty (student academic affairs).
+The Registrar, the Director of the First-Year Experience, the Director of Academic Advising, the Director of the Off-Campus Study and Exchange Program, the Director of the Opportunity Program, the Director of the Writing Center, and the Student Academic Development Coordinator and Associate Director of the FYE for Orientation report directly to the Associate Dean of the Faculty for Academic Operations and Student Academic Affairs.